 You might devote all of your time and energy to quilting, but a lot of people who quilt also enjoy doing other kinds of crafty things.
 In several of their quilting endeavours, they incorporate their experiences from other types of crafts.
 Sometimes they incorporate methods from other crafts into their quilting, such as embroidery or knitting.
 Therefore, being skilled in more than one craft can be beneficial to your quilting in many ways.

-For instance, people who enjoy painting in addition to quilting can combine the two to learn a new skill like thread painting.
-In thread painting, the quilter utilizes thread just like a painter would use paints.
-Instead of the brush stroke and paint color, the thread painter concerns himself/herself with the length and width of stitches along with the color of thread.
+People who enjoy painting in addition to quilting, for instance, might combine the two hobbies to develop a new technique known as thread painting, which combines the two crafts.
+In the technique known as “thread painting,” a quilter uses thread in the same way that a painter would use pigments.
+Instead of the stroke of the brush and the colour of the paint, the thread painter is concerned with the length and width of the stitches, in addition to the colour of the thread.

 If you also happen to be into scrapbooking, you probably have some interesting items you can likewise use in your quilting hobby.
 Use die-cut shapes to trace onto fabric to make appliques.
 You can do the same thing with stamps.
 Large stamps with simple shapes make the best appliques.
 Try using your scrapbook stamps with a water-soluble ink to stamp embroidery designs onto your quilt blocks.
 Use your favorite embroidery stitches to complete the design.
 By using a water-soluble pen, it is possible to ink isolated elements of the stamp.

 Is doll housing your hobby?
 Make tiny quilts for your rooms.
 Use scraps to braid matching rugs for the tiny floors.